Jreed25/RightCircularCylinder_JeremyReed/README.md

-#Right_Circular_Cylinder_Program

-# This program gets user input of a cylinders radius and height
+# C++ Cylinder Calculator

-# then returns the surface area and volume of the cylinder
+A C++ program that calculates the surface area and volume of a right circular cylinder based on user-provided dimensions.

+## Concepts Demonstrated

+- Object-oriented programming
+- Classes and encapsulation
+- Constructors
+- Getters and setters
+- Input validation
+- Mathematical calculations